Jake Graf: Personal life

 Graf is married to Hannah Winterbourne.
-The couple went on their date on 30 December 2015 after being introduced by a mutual friend.
-After three years of dating and receiving Hannah's father's blessing, Graf proposed in New York in September 2017.
+The couple went on a date on 30 December 2015 after being introduced by a mutual friend.
+After three years of dating and receiving Winterbourne's father's blessing, Graf proposed in New York in September 2017.
 Their wedding took place on 23 March 2018 at Chelsea Old Town Hall in London.
-Approximately six years after starting transitioning, Graf decided to have his eggs frozen so that he would have the opportunity of having children in the future.
-In April 2020, their daughter Millie was born via surrogate.
-Two years later, the couple announced the birth of their second child on 1 June 2022.
+Approximately six years after starting transitioning, Graf decided to have his eggs frozen so that he would have the opportunity to have children in the future.
+In April 2020, their daughter was born via surrogate.
+Two years later, the couple announced the birth of their second child in June 2022.